Ph.D. in Biology: Ecology Track

-2. Prepare a Doctoral Program Proposal (DPP) and secure departmental approval thereof prior to the first attempt at the written qualifying examination (for a copy of this form click here).
-The DPP must be signed by the student, dissertation adviser, Department Chair, A & S College Dean, and Dean of the College of Graduate Studies.
+2. Prepare a doctoral program Plan of Study form (POS) and secure departmental approval thereof prior to the first attempt at the written qualifying examination.
+The POS must be signed by the student, dissertation adviser, Department Graduate Advisor, College Dean, and Dean of the College of Graduate Studies.

-8. Complete the residency requirement of at least two consecutive semesters of full-time graduate study at UT.
+8. Complete the residency requirement of at least 18 hours of coursework taken over three consecutive semesters of graduate study at UT.

-10. Meet with their dissertation committee (resident UT faculty members need only attend) at least once every academic year until graduation.
+10. Meet with their dissertation committee at least once every academic year until graduation.
 The final committee meeting for the dissertation defense does not count as one of these meetings.
 It is the student's responsibility to initiate these meetings.

 11. Prior to graduation, (1) submit a proposal for extramural funding to help support their research; (2) submit a manuscript on their research to a scholarly, peer-reviewed journal (this manuscript cannot be a product of previous MS work); (3) give either an oral or poster presentation on their research at a professional conference; and (4) make an oral presentation on their research at a scholarly forum [note that the same oral presentation may satisfy both items 3 and 4].
 If the student is not the sole author of the journal manuscript or grant proposal, then he/she should be the first author and responsible for a majority of the writing.
 For the conference presentation, the student should be the presenter and not just a co-author on an abstract.
 It is not necessary for the manuscript to be accepted for publication or the grant to be funded at the time of graduation.

 12. Apply for graduation before the deadline specified by the College of Graduate Studies.